JThanat/whalemart/doc/problem-statement.md

   - Flea market lessors can delete booths from the system
   - Flea market lessors can view their booths’ status
 1. Function for flea market vendors
+  - Flea market vendors can view all booth area
+  - Flea market vendors can confirm their reservation
+  - Flea market vendors can cancel their reservation
 1. Payment
+  - Flea market lessors can set due date of deposit payment and full payment
+  - Flea market vendors have to deposit 30% of the price within deposit payment period after confirming a reservation
+  - Flea market vendors can pay the remaining 70% of price before the full payment due date
+  - Flea market vendors can either pay by credit card or bank transfer

 ## 7. Input and Output of the System